 Lydia Neilsen is a permaculture landscape designer and consultant specializing in passive water harvesting, as well as a gardener, educator, soil builder, and earth lover.
 Lydia is dedicated to the development and implementation of beautiful regenerative designs and practices on a do-it-yourself scale.
 She believes that animals and animal husbandry are a critical element in landscape, human, and planetary health.
 Lydia specializes in soil building, greywater, integrated poultry systems, water harvesting earthworks and productive water conserving landscapes, polyculture and efficient uses of limited space.

-Melissa Ott is an educator, gardener, event planner, writer, and baker living in San Jose, California.
+Melissa Ott is an educator, gardener/farmer, event planner, writer, and baker living in San Jose, California.
 A guiding quote in her life has been Gandhi’s “Be the change you wish to see in the world” since middle school.
 In 2017, Melissa participated in the UC Santa Cruz Farm Apprenticeship program where she received her Certificate in Ecological Horticulture.
 She also received her Permaculture Design Certificate from Santa Cruz Permaculture in 2017.
 That same year, Melissa launched Green Gal Consulting, offering marketing, outreach, event planning, and other services.
 For the 2018 growing season, Melissa began cultivating Green Gal’s Garden, a small market garden in the Santa Cruz Mountains.
 For 5.5 years, Melissa supported education and outreach programs and projects at the UCSC Sustainability Office and other campus organizations.
 She received her B.A. in Literature in 2014 from UCSC, where she designed and taught two undergraduate courses.
 Melissa has been writing her Green Gal blog since 2009 and dreams of one day opening a home-based, organic, and locally sourced sourdough business.